b2renger/Introduction_A-frame/README.md

 ## Contents

-You can read "the tools" to get acquianted with the techno and stuff we will use to make everything work ie cross-plateform AR web based.
+You can read **"the tools"** to get acquainted with the techno and stuff we will use to make everything work ie cross-plateform AR web based.

-First you have a cookbook style part about the kind of content : get the minimal code working to display 3D / videos / text etc. over a basic marker.
+First you have a cookbook style part about the kind of **content** : get the minimal code working to display 3D / videos / text etc. over a basic marker.

-Second you have the same kind of cookbook ressource going through the several types of detections (makers, barcodes, natural images etc.)
+Second you have the same kind of cookbook ressource going through the **several types of detections** (makers, barcodes, natural images etc.)

-Then you have a more technical part about animation of content and finaly a part about interaction which will require basic skills on A-Frame and a bit of javascript coding.
+Then you have a more technical part about **animation** of content and finally a part about **interaction** which will require basic skills on A-Frame and a bit of javascript coding.
 So to dive in both those last part you should a least get acquainted with a basic example of detection using kanji marker and 3D shapes/

 Have Fun !